Enhanced Consistency Bi-directional GAN (CBiGAN) for Malware Anomaly Detection: Results

 \subsection{Secondary Experiment Results}

 For the secondary experiment we tested our model against the Contagio PDF dataset\cite{mila2013dataset}.
-Table 6 shows the results of using different encoder variants with the Contagio dataset, with the ResNet50 encoder showing the best results by far with 0.837 AUC score.
+Table \ref{secondaryexperiment} shows the results of using different encoder variants with the Contagio dataset, with the ResNet50 encoder showing the best results by far with 0.837 AUC score.
 We also test the usage of limiting the PDF files to only ones containing JavaScript components to see the effect on the AUC score, based on the findings of Gu et al. \cite{gu2023pdfdetection}.
-For this we follow the same method as Gu et al. by using PeePDF to separate the samples with JavaScript components.
+For this we utilize the full dataset as well as follow the same method as Gu et al. by using PeePDF to separate the samples with JavaScript components.